autred/blog/faq.md

 ## How are you different from all the other stats sites?

-Here are some of the features we think make us unique.
-We also try to focus development on features that aren't already available elsewhere for free.
+Here are some of the features we think are unique.
+We also try to focus development on features that aren't already freely available.

 * Public match replay parsing.
 Replay parsing allows us to extract much more data from games than the WebAPI offers.